-Tomato rice soup is a creamy comfort
+Tomato rice soup makes a creamy comfort food

 When I was a kid, creamy tomato and rice soup was one of my go-to comfort foods.

 My mom would make it for me, and she would make it from a box.
 The soup was cloyingly creamy-sweet and the rice was overcooked and mushy.
 I didn’t much care.
 It was happiness in a bowl.
 I’ve been pretty much chasing that flavor memory ever since.
 And I’ll just say, whenever I’ve come close, it hasn’t involved a box.

 But I’m not opposed to cracking a few cans.
 Of tomatoes.

 This creamy tomato and rice soup is my work-in-progress attempt to replicate the comfort food of my childhood.